bergesinstitute/grafmethodenglish/book-1-unit-3.md

     you go

-    he / she /it goes
+    he / she / it goes

     we go